| Back at the youth centre, Glen starts taking out his frustration

 room and through to the kitchen while Beryl heads off upstairs.

+Wayne stands in the hallway looking annoyed.
 The next morning, Andy pulls up in the driveway outside.
 As he

 climbs out of the car, Beryl approaches him and tells him that